codefinity/oeuvre/README.md

 Flow of each request can be followed on the console window.
 Observe how it goes from one component to another, and corellate it with the Event-Storming flow.
 The messages are logged manually as of now.
 Will be done automatically using AOP in future.

+This is the example for request flow tracing for the Registration feature.

 ![](design/screens/InformationFlowTracability.png)

 ## Running Tests